Dash-Industry-Forum/codem-isoboxer/README.md

 ## Description

-`codem-isoboxer` is a small browser-based MPEG-4 (ISOBMFF) parser.
+`codem-isoboxer` is a lightweight JavaScript MP4 (MPEG-4, ISOBMFF) parser.
 It is meant to be small, fast and efficient.
-A typical use-case would be inclusion in a new player framework (for emerging standards such as MPEG-DASH which rely on ISOBMFF for most situations) or to extract metadata from MPEG-4 files:
+A typical use-case would be inclusion in a new player framework (for emerging standards such as MPEG-DASH which rely on ISOBMFF for most situations, or HLS using fragmented MP4) or to extract metadata from MPEG-4 files:

 * Parsing `emsg` boxes for in-band events;
 * Parsing `mdat` boxes for extracting subtitles;